zhangwei03020915/abp/docs/en/Community-Articles/2025-01-03-ABP-Background-Workers-vs-Jobs/background-jobs-vs-background-workers.md

 - The task should run as long as the application is running

-- You don't need persistence of task state
+- You don't need persistence in task state

 - You want in-memory, efficient execution